markjeschke/hipproblems/searchrunner/README.md

 - The results should be sorted by agony
 - The scraper APIs already return results sorted by agony, you should take advantage of this!

 **You may write your API in whatever language you want.
-Don't feel stuck to our tech stack!
-Please use whatever you think will present your best possible work. **
+Don't feel stuck to our tech stack!** Please use whatever you think will present your best possible work.
+We’d much rather read a clean Node app than a Tornado hairball.”

 It should run on port 8000 and expose one HTTP endpoint: